alberti42/Volume-Control/README.md

 Versions
 --------

+Note: you can download old versions by clicking on the links appearing down below.

 * [1.7.0](http://quantum-technologies.iap.uni-bonn.de/alberti/iTunesVolumeControl/iTunesVolumeControl-v1.7.0.zip): Changed name to Volume Control; compatibility with Big Sur; compiled for universal bundle for Apple M1 and Intel.
 * [1.6.8](http://quantum-technologies.iap.uni-bonn.de/alberti/iTunesVolumeControl/iTunesVolumeControl-v1.6.8.zip): Fixed a bug when switching appearance to dark mode; improved volume control with apple key modifier.
 * [1.6.7](http://quantum-technologies.iap.uni-bonn.de/alberti/iTunesVolumeControl/iTunesVolumeControl-v1.6.7.zip): Improved compatibility with Catalina and new Music app.